OCA/account-financial-tools/account_move_template/readme/USAGE.rst

 #.
 Go to *Invoicing / Accounting / Miscellaneous / Create Entry from Template*
 #.
 Select one of the available templates.
 #.
+As option, you can overwrite output lines with dict, i.e., {"L1": {"partner": 1}}
+#.
 Complete the entries according to the template and click on the button *Generate Journal Entry*.